 Stopping Shark Finning

-Defenders of Wildlife has worked for years to stop the brutal practice of shark finning, with major efforts in Mexico and California.
-San Diego and Los Angeles are two of the main entry points for importing shark fins in America due to their large Asian-American populations.
+Defenders of Wildlife has worked for years to stop the brutal practice of shark finning, with major efforts in several U.S. states, such as California and New York.

 Shark fin soup is a status symbol in Asian culture and a sign of wealth (it can sell for up to $80 a serving in restaurants) and it is believed by some to have medicinal healing properties.
-Its defenders view its consumption as a cultural right.
+Its proponents view its consumption as a cultural right.
 Most countries that sell shark fins have little to no regulations on the practice or the trade, allowing it to grow to unsustainable levels.
 Up to 73 million sharks are killed annually for their fins.